ShimmiChristo/shimmin-blog-starter/content/players/matt/index.md

 handicap: 4
 ---

-The captain of the Green Team, Matt is back for a 5th year!
+The captain of the Green Team, Matt is back for a 6th year!
 He's playing his best golf at the right time.
 His handicap might be a tad high for how well he's playing.

 2022 MVP

+2026 MVP?